Mvtbh/web/README.md

 recoding about me, blog page(priority) optimizing the code(mid)

-thanks to the people who helped making this website as I'm still a begineer web dev :D!
+thanks to the people who helped make this website as I'm still a beginner web dev :D!